dk14/wolfram-mega/docs/dsl.md

 ### Erasures

-DSL transpiler will erase javascript code, collapsing it into `observe -> pay -> ... -> observe -> pay` chains.
+DSL🌿 transpiler will erase javascript code, collapsing it into `observe -> pay -> ... -> observe -> pay` chains.
 If rendered to Bitcoin DLC - it makes contract logic 100% private - only paid amounts are visible on-chain, not why they paid.

 > For other chains - worst-case scenario will expose oracle messages/signatures and corresponding paid amounts.
 The calculation logic is erased nevertheless.